Faris90/OgarIIVercel/README.md

 # OgarII

-Your friendly agar.io private server recreation.
+Your friendly agar.io private server recreation, now using WebSockets instead of uWebSockets.
+Original Ogar II by Luca [here](https://github.com/Luka967/OgarII) (not the one who made Bubla)

 - It supports all current agar.io protocol versions.